Polynomial Equations: Theory and Practice: Case study: 27 lines on the Clebsch surface

 The lines contained in the Clebsch surface satisfy

-We further reduce this to a system of $s = 4$ equations in $n = 4$ unknowns by removing the redundancy in our parameterization of the line: we may impose a random affine-linear relation among the $a_i$ and among the $b_i$.
+We further reduce this to a system of $s = 4$ equations in $n = 4$ unknowns by removing the redundancy in our parameterization of the line: the space of lines in three-space (i.e.~the Grassmannian $\mathbb{G}(1,3)$) has dimension four, not six.
+We may impose a random affine-linear relation among the $a_i$ and $b_i$.
 We choose to substitute

 Implementations of Gr\"obner bases are available, for instance, in {\tt Maple} \cite{maple} and in ${\tt msolve}$ \cite{berthomieu2021msolve}, which can be used in ${\tt julia}$ via the package ${\tt msolve.jl}$.
 This is also available in the package \texttt{Oscar.jl} \cite{OSCAR}.
 The following snippet of \texttt{Maple} code constructs our system \eqref{eq:4eqs} and computes a Gr\"obner basis with respect to the graded lexicographic monomial ordering with $a_1 \succ a_2 \succ b_1 \succ b_2$.
 This basis consists of 23 polynomials $g_1, \ldots, g_{23}$.